 The app business in Australia is booming, according to a new research by the Progressive Policy Institute (PPI).
-The Australian app economy has led 136,000 jobs as of January 2019, up 20 per cent from March 2017.
+The Australian app economy has led to hundreds of thousands jobs.

-And Aussie apps are hugely popular overseas, with the exportability of apps rising by 30% in 2018 alone.
+And Aussie apps are hugely popular overseas, with the exportability of apps rising rapidly.

 Around the world, Australia’s app intensity (1.1%) is tied with the United States (1.1%) and United Kingdom (1%), and ahead of Germany (0.8%).
 App intensity is the number of App Economy jobs divided by the total number jobs.